john-l-hansen/uswds-design/README.md

 As needs evolve, contributors may create local fixes, custom variants, or entirely separate components without a clear pathway for sharing improvements back with the broader system.

-This prototype explores a lightweight contribution model that creates a shared space for:
+This investigation explores a lightweight contribution model that creates a shared space for:

 - proposing component improvements
 - validating reusable solutions